-Approximately 380,000 U.S. military and civilian personnel are assigned to the USPACOM area of responsibility.
-U.S. Pacific Fleet consists of approximately 200 ships (to include five aircraft carrier strike groups), nearly 1,100 aircraft, and 140,000 Sailors and civilians dedicated to protecting our mutual security interests.
+Approximately 375,000 U.S. military and civilian personnel are assigned to the USPACOM area of responsibility.
+U.S. Pacific Fleet consists of approximately 200 ships (to include five aircraft carrier strike groups), nearly 1,100 aircraft, and more than 130,000 Sailors and civilians dedicated to protecting our mutual security interests.
 Marine Corps Forces, Pacific includes two Marine Expeditionary Forces and about 86,000 personnel and 640 aircraft assigned.
 U.S. Pacific Air Forces comprises of approximately 46,000 airmen and civilians and more than 420 aircraft.
 U.S. Army Pacific has approximately 106,000 personnel from one corps and two divisions, plus over 300 aircraft and five watercraft assigned throughout the AOR from Japan and Korea to Alaska and Hawaii.
 Of note, component command personnel numbers include more than 1,200 Special Operations personnel.
 Department of Defense civilian employees in the Pacific Command AOR number about 38,000.

 USPACOM protects and defends, in concert with other U.S. Government agencies, the territory of the United States, its people, and its interests.
 With allies and partners, USPACOM is committed to enhancing stability in the Asia-Pacific region by promoting security cooperation, encouraging peaceful development, responding to contingencies, deterring aggression, and, when necessary, fighting to win.
 This approach is based on partnership, presence, and military readiness.